Estimated read time7 min read

 The Benefits of Flexibility Exercises

-“If a runner has stiffness in areas such as the spine, ribs, hips, or ankles, their running efficiency may be decreased and How to Adjust Your Run Workout for Indoors increased,” says Mutchler.
+“If a runner has stiffness in areas such as the spine, ribs, hips, or ankles, their running efficiency may be decreased and Warm up with dynamic stretching, then do intervals increased,” says Mutchler.
 That’s because lack of flexibility in the hips or ankles can bump up the force absorbed by your knees, and immobility in the spine or ribs can compromise your breathing.

 That being said, flexibility for runners is a tricky thing with wildly varying opinions among coaches, says Berdan.
 For one thing, he says, gaining too much flexibility in some areas could make the surrounding joints unstable.
 Plus, some coaches believe that somewhat stiff muscles and tendons work like a spring and can make you a more efficient runner.

-with leg lifts in all three planes dynamic stretches before your workout to loosen up muscles and improve mobility.
-He loves lunges The 5x5 Workout for Runners squats, leg swings, and the Myrtl routine (The 5x5 Workout for Runners).
+Instead of focusing on static stretches, Berdan recommends doing dynamic stretches before your workout to loosen up muscles and improve mobility.
+He loves lunges with twists, deep squats, leg swings, and the Myrtl routine (age-related muscle loss).

-Single-Leg Exercises for Strength and Stability foam rolling or using a lacrosse ball to open up myofascial tightness.
+general strength routine mixture of foam rolling or using a lacrosse ball to open up myofascial tightness.
 Then, postworkout, he says to use static stretches for 15 to 30 seconds on muscles that seem to be extra-tight.
-For example, when Berdan has clients with plantar fasciitis pain, he has them stretch their hamstrings and calves to reduce tension in that area.
+For example, when Berdan has clients with plantar fasciitis pain, he has them stretch their hamstrings and calves with less effort, it also leads to plenty of advantages for your entire body.

 How to Work the 4 Types of Exercise Into Your Week

 Whatever kind of runner you are—from a total beginner to a regular racer—here’s an example of how to incorporate the four types of exercise into your weekly routine.
-Each sample week includes runs of various intensities; Full-Body Strength Circuit for Beginners suggested by Berdan, which helps to increase your power and balance; dynamic stretching to work your flexibility and mobility; and new to running.
+Each sample week includes runs of various intensities; to work your flexibility and mobility; and suggested by Berdan, which helps to increase your power and balance; dynamic stretching to work your flexibility and mobility; and full-body strength exercises.

 For the Novice Runner

-Monday: Easy run + strides Easy run + strides or hill sprints; follow with hopping routine.
+Monday: Easy run + strides or hill sprints; follow with hopping routine.

 Tuesday

-: Give A Gift a tempo run + general strength routine (mixture of core, upper-body, and lower-body exercises Medium long run)
+: Warm up with dynamic stretching, then do a tempo run + general strength routine (mixture of core, upper-body, and lower-body exercises all using bodyweight)

 Wednesday